-If your vagina smells a little off, and that scent is not accompanied by other symptoms, you may be able to relieve your symptoms on your own.
+If your vagina smells a little off, and that scent is not accompanied by other symptoms, you may be able to relieve the symptoms on your own.

 1. Shower or bathe regularly

-Get this: The off smell could just be a sign you just need a shower.
+Get this: The off smell could just be a sign you need a shower or bath.